FRCPC or CCFP-EM?

 The family physician/emergency physician is a family physician who acquires additional skills in emergency medicine to augment family medicine training.
 The goal of this training is to prepare family physicians to integrate the principles of family medicine into their emergency practice.

-The Specialist Emergency Physician employs pertinent methods of prioritization, assessment, intervention, resuscitation and further management of patients to the point of transfer.
-Appropriate procedural and pharmacotherapeutic manoeuvres are central to these abilities.
+The specialist Emergency physician employs pertinent methods of prioritization, assessment, intervention, resuscitation, and further management of patients to the point of transfer.
+Appropriate procedural and pharmacotherapeutic interventions are central to these abilities.

-The Specialist Emergency Physician possesses organizational skills in Emergency Department and disaster management and the ability to interface with and play a leadership role in the development and organization of Emergency Medical Services and prehospital care.
+The specialist Emergency physician possesses organizational skills in emergency department management and disaster management, and the ability to interface with and play a leadership role in the development and organization of emergency medical services and prehospital care.

-The Specialist Emergency Physician possesses the knowledge, skills and attitudes for effective patient-centered care and service to a diverse population with attention to age, gender, culture, ethnicity and ethics.
-The Specialist Emergency Physician has the ability to incorporate these perspectives in research methodology, data presentation and analysis.
+Residents must demonstrate the requisite knowledge, skills and attitudes for effective patient-centered care and service to a diverse population.
+In all aspects of specialist practice, the graduate must be able to address ethical issues and issues of age, gender, sexual orientation, culture, and ethnicity in a professional manner.
+The specialist Emergency physician has the ability to incorporate these perspectives in research methodology, data presentation, and analysis.

 I think it is important for a medical student considering which route to EM practice they would like to take to compare their career goals to the goals of the program that will train them.
 Which description sounds like it is more for you?

-To give a bit more insight into the differences between the programs, I made a table that outlines some of the differences between the two routes:
+To give a bit more insight into the differences between the programs, this table outlines some of the differences between the two routes with elaboration when needed: